-If constipation is thought to be the cause of your haemorrhoids, you need to keep your stools soft and regular, so that you don't strain when passing stools.
+If constipation is thought to be the cause of your haemorrhoids, you need to keep your stools soft and regular so you don't strain when going to the toilet.

 You can do this by increasing the amount of fibre in your diet.
 Good sources of fibre include wholegrain bread, cereal, fruit and vegetables.

-You should also drink plenty of water and avoid caffeine (found in tea, coffee and cola).
+You should also drink plenty of water and avoid caffeine.

 When going to the toilet, you should:

-- avoid straining to pass stools, because it may make your haemorrhoids worse
+- avoid straining to pass stools, as it may make your haemorrhoids worse

-- use moist toilet paper, rather than dry toilet paper, or baby wipes to clean your bottom after passing a stool
+- use baby wipes or moist toilet paper, rather than dry toilet paper, to clean your bottom after passing a stool

 Read more about preventing constipation.